KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/features.md

 #### Translations Update

-The most used languages for the KOLIBRI Cloud (DE, EN, FI and NL) got updated and verified by native speakers.
+The most used languages for the PressureSuite Cloud (DE, EN, FI and NL) got updated and verified by native speakers.

 #### Mail Import